position-pal/Documentation/content/docs/design/location-service.md

 date: "2024-08-02T16:21:33+02:00"
 lastmod: "2024-08-02T16:21:33+02:00"
 draft: false
-toc: true
+toc: false
 ---

-The location service is responsible for location tracking and management.
+The location service is responsible for the real-time location tracking and management of the users tracking information.

 ## Abstract Design